QubesOS/qubes-doc/services/mgmt-design.md

 ## Components

-![Management Architecture][mgmt-architecture]
+![Admin API Architecture][admin-api-architecture]

-A central entity in the Qubes management system is a `qubesd` daemon, which holds information about all domains in the system and mediates all actions (like starting and stopping a qube) with `libvirtd`.
+A central entity in the Qubes Admin API system is a `qubesd` daemon, which holds information about all domains in the system and mediates all actions (like starting and stopping a qube) with `libvirtd`.
 The `qubesd` daemon also manages the `qubes.xml` file, which stores all persistent state information and